 She comes from a unique upbringing.
 From the time she was born to the time she graduated high school, her father served as an active duty member of the U.S. Marine Corps.
 Being part of the military meant that she moved from coast to coast every three to four years.
 She was born in California, learned to ride a bike in Japan, and went to her first school dance in North Carolina.
 Looking back, she actually went to 8 different schools between kindergarten and 12th grade.
 Whew!
 Such diversity of life experience gives Tracy a multicultural lens.

 Tracy provides counseling services for issues related to self-esteem, anxiety, depression, and addiction.
-She also offers cutting-edge Ketamine-assisted psychotherapy for tenacious/chronic depression and identity exploration.
+She also offers cutting-edge Ketamine-assisted psychotherapy for tenacious/chronic depression that has not improved from more traditional forms of treatment.
 With a flexible and collaborative style, she helps her clients find solutions to their problems and achieve lasting, positive change.
 Her approach is based on the belief that with increased awareness comes a more profound sense of control and an ability to act with intention.
 She believes therapy is one of the best ways to cultivate a more peaceful mind, shift the language we use to describe ourselves, and overcome the mental roadblocks that may be keeping us stuck in self-defeating patterns.

 After living in so many different places, she feels very lucky to call the city of Austin home.
 When Tracy is not “therapizing,” she enjoys getting deeper into her yoga and meditation practice, going to music festivals, listening to comedy podcasts, and taking voice lessons.